Connect:

 Here are the steps to complete a premortem:

-1. Scope the project: The leader briefs the team about the particulars of the project – its scope, plan, milestones, etc.
+1. Scope the project: The leader briefs the team about the project's scope, plan, milestones, etc.

 2. Fail the project: The leader starts the exercise by informing the team that the project has failed spectacularly.

-3. Diagnose the potential causes: Each team member, independently, spends a few minutes writing down every plausible reason the project failed.
+3. Diagnose the potential causes: Each team member independently spends a few minutes writing every plausible reason the project failed.

-4. Share the potential causes: The leader asks each team member to share a unique reason for the project failure with the team.
-This step repeats until all of reasons have been shared.
+4. Share the possible causes: The leader asks each team member to share a unique reason for the project's failure with the team.
+This step repeats until all the explanations have been shared.

 5. Strengthen plan: The project manager reviews the list for ways to strengthen the plan and then incorporates those improvements.